solita/solita.github.com/_posts/2013-03-01-refactoring-primitive-obsession.md

 ## Updating Constants

-When there are constants of the old type, as is common in tests, those can be updated by extracting a new constant of the new `ThingyId` type, redefining the old constant to be an unwrapping of the new constant, and finally inlining the old constant:
+When there are constants (or final fields) of the old type, as is common in tests, those can be updated by extracting a new constant of the new `ThingyId` type, redefining the old constant to be an unwrapping of the new constant, and finally inlining the old constant:

 <video width="600" height="216" controls="controls">
   <source src="/img/refactoring-primitive-obsession/constants.webm" type="video/webm"></source>